-Airbus to cut A380 assembly rate to one aircraft per month from 2017
+Airbus to cut A380 assembly rate to one aircraft per month from 2018

-South Korea advises airplane passengers to turn off Galaxy Note 7 phones

-SEOUL South Korea's transport ministry said on Tuesday that all Galaxy Note 7 phones produced by Samsung Electronics should not be used or charged inside airplanes.

-PARIS Airbus (AIR.PA) plans to slow the assembly rate of its A380 superjumbo to one aircraft per month from next year, the head of the A380 program told Le Figaro, as the European planemaker struggles to revive sales of the world's largest passenger jet.
+PARIS (Reuters) - Airbus (AIR.PA) plans to slow the assembly rate of its A380 superjumbo to one aircraft per month from 2018, the head of the A380 program told Le Figaro, as the European planemaker struggles to revive sales of the world's largest passenger jet.

 "This decision allows us to smooth our deliveries pending new orders," Alain Flourens told the French newspaper.
 Airbus' assembly rate for the A380 currently stands at 2.5 aircraft per month.

-Note: (This version of the story was corrected to say 2018, not 2017 in headline and 1st paragraph)